Schools and Teachers

 Our community’s students are our greatest resource.
 The Community Foundation is committed to supporting our region’s schools and teachers, providing mini grants ($250–$500) for specific projects (other than operating costs or curriculum and instruction ) within classrooms.
 Mini-grants are limited in their ability to fund every project.
 Contact the Community Foundation before submitting an application to confirm eligibility.

 Schools and teachers are always welcome to submit grant proposals to the Community Foundation, but we suggest that you check in first with your GST BOCES Grant Specialist office (if you work with one) to make sure you’re not competing with an existing grant application.
-Also, contact our Director, Grants and Communication prior to submitting a grant application to be sure your project is eligible.
+Also, contact our Vice President of Programs prior to submitting a grant application to be sure your project is eligible.

 More Grant Opportunities

 This website helps teachers and school administrators search for grants quickly, by topic, grade level, or state.

 Inside the Cash for Your Classroom guide,Accredited Schools Online has outlined just about every nook and cranny to fundraising for your classroom.
 The guide includes strategies and ideas for fundraising opportunities.